KEINOS/Practice_GitHub_Action-PHP_BOX3/README.md

 # GitHub Action Sample for PHP7 and Box3 for Win/Mac/Linux

-This repo is a sample usage of [GitHub Actions](https://help.github.com/en/actions/getting-started-with-github-actions/about-github-actions), to **run PHP/composer/[Box3](https://github.com/humbug/box) on Windows over virtual env. as a CI**.
+This repo is a sample to run PHP/composer/[Box3](https://github.com/humbug/box) on [GitHub Actions](https://help.github.com/en/actions/getting-started-with-github-actions/about-github-actions) as a CI.

-Aimed to ensure a little, the function-ability of the compiled (Phar archived) file on Windows, macOS and Ubuntu.
+Aimed to **test the compiled (Phar archived) file function-ability on Windows, macOS and Ubuntu**.

 ## Workflow